 Q4: How can dry-type transformer cooling fans operate more efficiently to reduce energy consumption?

 Mojawapo fan energy efficiency in dry-type transformers requires transitioning from fixed-speed on/off control to variable-speed modulation.
-Inasakinisha VFD (Variable Frequency Drive) watawala wa shabiki paired with comprehensive Pt100 temperature monitoring enables continuous fan speed adjustment based on actual thermal load.
+Inasakinisha VFD (Variable Frequency Drive) vidhibiti vya shabiki paired with comprehensive Pt100 temperature monitoring enables continuous fan speed adjustment based on actual thermal load.
 Since fan power consumption varies with the cube of speed, reducing fan speed from 100% kwa 60% cuts energy use by 78%—dramatic savings during light load periods.

 Q6: Ni kipindi gani cha kawaida cha malipo ya uwekezaji kwa mifumo ya ufuatiliaji wa upoaji wa transfoma?